Diseases of the rectum

 Condylomata acuminata (genital warts)

 Genital warts are caused by an infection with HPV (human papilloma virus).
 This disease is contagious and should involve treatment of both the patient and partner.
-For internal genital warts, we use laser or cryotherapy.
 In some cases, surgical treatment is recommended.

 Inflammation in the rectum may occur in patients with inflammatory bowel disease (Crohn's disease and ulcerative colitis) or during an infection.
 Usually a complete colonoscopy is required.
 Treatment depends on the cause and diagnosis.

 Cancer in the rectal area usually occurs in conjunction with, for example, HIV or HPV infections.
 Even women with cervical dysplasia (changes in the cervix) have an increased risk for these tumours.
 Small tumours can be surgically removed and for large tumours, chemoradiotherapy is recommended.

 The involuntary loss of liquid or solid stool can be a very large psychosocial burden (shame, avoidance of social contact, etc.).
 We determine the possible causes (usually with colonoscopy, ultrasound of the rectum among others) and organise possible forms of therapy (pelvic floor exercises, surgery, sacral nerve stimulation), as required.
 Nowadays, faecal incontinence can almost always be treated!

 We work closely with www.proctomed.ch.
 For regularly updated gastroenterological guidelines, visit the platform, www.swissgastroenterology.ch, initiated and realised by our physicians.